Home Remedies for Opioid Withdrawal and Their Dangers

-When someone is addicted to an opioid, they may be physically dependent on the drug and go through withdrawal when they cease or reduce their use.
+When someone has an opioid addiction, they may be physically dependent on the drug and go through withdrawal when they cease or reduce their use.
 Rather than enter medical detox, some people may turn to home remedies for opioid withdrawal.

-This page will go over how home detox remedies for opioid withdrawal and their risks.
+This page will go over the risks of home remedies for opioid detox and how to find a medical detox facility near you.

 Opioid Dependence and Withdrawal

-Chronic opioid use can lead to physical drug dependence.
+Chronic opioid use or opioid addiction can lead to physical drug dependence.
 This means someone’s body has adapted to functioning with the drug.
 When someone reduces their opioid use or quits opioids altogether, they will likely experience withdrawal as their body re-adjusts.

 Withdrawal symptoms can include flu-like symptoms, such as: